toshan-luktuke/stock-market-analyser/README.md

 ### For the model and for the Flask API:

-1. Locate to the `model` directory.
-The models for the project are in `model.py` and `ann_model.py` files.
+1. Locate to the `Model` directory.
+The models for the project are in `linear_reg_model.py` and `ann_model.py` files.

-2. Open the command prompt for anaconda and switch to the virtual enivronment that you created and locate to the `model` directory. (example: test)
+2. Open the command prompt for anaconda and switch to the virtual environment that you created and locate to the `Model` directory. (example: test)
    ```
    $ conda activate test
    ```

-3. Open another command prompt for anaconda and switch to the virtual enivronment that you created and locate to the `model` directory. (example: test)
+3. Open another command prompt for anaconda and switch to the virtual environment that you created and locate to the `Model` directory. (example: test)
    ```
    $ conda activate test
    ```